mdegayon/go-car-pooling/DEV_NOTES.md

 -	ii)		Cars is now a map indexed by Id

--	iii)	A new array of car slices indexed by the number of avalaible seats (CarsByAvailableSeats) has been added to the Car Pool service.
+-	iii)	A new array of car slices indexed by the number of available seats (CarsByAvailableSeats) has been added to the Carpool service.

 -	iv)		When assigning a new journey to a car, the car pool service will firstly try to assign it to a car having the exact number of available seats. if it's not possible, it will apply an allocation strategy based on the worst fit, trying to leave the largest number of seats available in the car (which could be used for subsequent journeys).

--	v)		The Car Pool Reassign function won't stop after finding the first pending journey that would fit into the car(as it was doing in the original version of the function), the function will now loop through all the pending journeys while there's still available seats in the car.
+-	v)		The Carpool Reassign function won't stop after finding the first pending journey that would fit into the car(as it was doing in the original version of the function), the function will now loop through all the pending journeys while there's still available seats in the car.

 ## A few words about the changes